poetic/ember-cli-cordova/docs/nav-bar.md

 ```

 In your application controller, mixin the controller NavBarMixin.
 If you don't
-do this, the actions within the nav-bar won't work
+do this, the actions within the nav-bar won't work.
+This is where all state for
+the nav bar lives.

 ```js
 import NavBarMixin from 'ember-cli-cordova/mixins/controllers/nav-bar';